 The UH System and UHBOR, the UHCC System and Windward CC are committed to supporting and sustaining student learning programs and services and improving institutional effectiveness.
-The UH System and UH BOR approve the UH request for general funds submitted to the Hawai'i State Legislature, set reserve policies, tuition rates, and approve the uHCC System.
+The UH System and UH BOR approve the UH request for general funds submitted to the Hawai'i State Legislature, set reserve policies, tuition rates, and approve the annual operating budget of the seven community colleges and the OVPCC, that make up the UHCC System.
 The UHCC System allocates general funds and manages the collection of tuition and fees for all seven colleges, including Windward CC.
 The colleges are involved in the system budget planning, including adhering to all reserve requirements established by the UH BOR.
 Each college is responsible for the budget execution of general funds and tuition and fees with regard to campus fiscal year operational expenditures.
 See Functional Map (IIID-1).